-The deserts lands of Turkmenistan is one of the most off-the-beaten path destinations in the world.
-In fact Turkmenistan is the seventh least visited countries in the world!
+My Turkmenistan destination guide will hopefully help you plan a visit to one of the most off-the-beaten path destinations in the world.
+So off the beaten path Turkmenistan is the seventh least visited countries in the world!

 I was fortunate enough to be able to secure a transit visa for Turkmenistan and I spent a handful of days travelling across this reclusive country on my way from Uzbekistan to Iran in October 2014.